-Sakshi in Commonwealth Games Squad, Geeta Misses Out
+Sakshi In Commonwealth Games Squad, Geeta Misses Out

 1-min read

-Lucknow: Olympic bronze medallist Sakshi Malik on Saturday secured a spot in the Indian women's wrestling squad for next year's Commonwealth Games and Asian Championships here while 'Dangal' star Geeta Phogat missed out.
+Olympic bronze medallist Sakshi Malik on Saturday secured a spot in the Indian women's wrestling squad for next year's Commonwealth Games and Asian Championships here while 'Dangal' star Geeta Phogat missed out

 Live TV